mpainenz/tnas-client/README.md

 # TNAS-Client
-This project contains a very simple, easy to use Python 3.6 TNAS Client.
+This project contains a very simple, easy to use, TNAS API Client written in Python 3.6.

 TNAS is used for Toll Free Number Portability in New Zealand.

-This library uses no third-party libraries, and supports TLS1.2 SSL.
+This library requires no third-party libraries, and supports TLS1.2 SSL.

 For Windows users:
   - Install [Python 3.6](https://www.python.org/downloads/release/python-360/) or later